Enclavely/tailor-woocommerce/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Updated: Compatibility with new and improved Tailor JS API.

 = 1.0.1 =
-* Added: check to ensure WooCommerce pages (Shop, Cart, Checkout and My Account) cannot be Tailored.
+* Added: Check to ensure WooCommerce pages (Shop, Cart, Checkout and My Account) cannot be Tailored.
-* Added: custom icons for WooCommerce related elements.
+* Added: Custom icons for WooCommerce related elements.

 = 1.0.0 =
 * Initial release.